redacademy/web-dev-sampler/markdown/web-dev-intro.md

 ---
 template: inverse

-# Where Do Web Developers Work?
+# Where do web developers work?

 ---